jojozhuang/jojozhuang.github.io/_note/google-cloud/google-cloud-indexes.md

 * StackDriver is for monitoring and management for services, containers, applications, and infrastructure.
 * StackDriver metrics
 * Logs retention: Allows you to retain the logs in Stackdriver Logging for 30 days, and gives you a one-click configuration tool to archive data for a longer period in Cloud Storage, see https://cloud.google.com/logging/.

+### 9.3 Google Cloud Endpoints
+Develop, deploy, protect and monitor your APIs with Google Cloud Endpoints.
+Using an Open API Specification or one of our API frameworks, Cloud Endpoints gives you the tools you need for every phase of API development.

 ## 99. References
 ### 99.1 Official Documentation